In this article:

 💡 Related: How To Shop Online Safely (Without Getting Scammed) →

 The most common Etsy scam by far involves sellers listing fake, counterfeit, or misrepresented products in their stores.
+Many of these product listings claim to be made locally or by hand, when in reality, the sellers use dropshipping to deliver them from mass manufacturers.

 For example, the Etsy Scams Twitter account posted about one store that had sold nearly 40,000 pieces of jewelry listed as “self made” or vintage items.
 In reality, the items were mass produced and being sold on AliExpress at a fraction of the price.